2022 Rhode Island gubernatorial election

 The 2022 Rhode Island gubernatorial election was held on November 8, 2022, to elect the governor of Rhode Island.
-Incumbent Democratic Governor Dan McKee became Rhode Island's governor on March 2, 2021, when term-limited Gina Raimondo resigned following her confirmation as United States Secretary of Commerce.
+Incumbent Democratic governor Dan McKee became Rhode Island's governor on March 2, 2021, when term-limited Gina Raimondo resigned following her confirmation as United States Secretary of Commerce.
 McKee easily won a full term on election day, defeating Republican Ashley Kalus by more than 19 percentage points.

-McKee's margin of victory and vote share were the highest for any candidate for governor of Rhode Island since 1992.
+McKee's margin of victory and vote share was the highest for any candidate for governor of Rhode Island since 1992.
+This was the first time since that election that Democrats won Kent County, as well as swept every county in a gubernatorial election.